-- Meld Young Moms group for young mothers ages 13 to 25
+- Meld Young Families for parents ages 13 to 25

 - Meld Growing Families for parents ages 26 and older, grandparents raising grandchildren, or other family members who take an active role in the parenting of children

-- Meld Special Needs group, designed specifically for parents raising children living with a wide range of illnesses and disabilities
+- Meld Special Needs group, designed specifically for parents or caregivers raising children living with a wide range of illnesses and disabilities

 Enrollment is free.
-A complimentary meal and child care is provided during group sessions.
+A complimentary meal and child care are provided during group sessions.
 Transportation assistance is available.
 English, Spanish and bilingual groups are available.